-At the date of the consolidated financial statements the Russian Federation owns (both directly and indirectly) over 50% in PJSC "GAZPROM", which holds 100% of LLC Gazprom energoholding.
-LLC Gazprom energoholding owns 99.59% of PJSC Centerenergoholding as at 31 December 2020 (as at 31 December 2019: 99.59%).
-PJSC Centerenergoholding (immediate parent company) owns 73.42% of the Company's shares as at 31 December 2020 (as at 31 December 2019: 73.42%).
-Thus, PJSC "GAZPROM" is the parent company of the Group and the Russian Federation is the ultimate controlling party of the Group.
+At the date of the consolidated financial statements PJSC "GAZPROM" holds 100% of LLC Gazprom energoholding which owns 99.59% of PJSC Centerenergoholding as at 31 December 2021 (as at 31 December 2020: 99.59%).
+PJSC Centerenergoholding (immediate parent company) owns 73.42% of the Company's shares as at 31 December 2021 (as at 31 December 2020: 73.42%).
+Thus, PJSC "GAZPROM" is the ultimate controlling party of the Group.

 The Group's customer base includes a large number of entities controlled by or related to the State.
-The list of the Group's major fuel suppliers includes subsidiaries of PJSC "GAZPROM".
+The list of the Group's main fuel suppliers includes subsidiaries of PJSC "GAZPROM".
 The State also controls a number of suppliers of the Group.

 The government of the Russian Federation directly affects the Group's operations through regulations of wholesale sales of electricity (capacity) and retail sales of heat exercised by the Federal Antimonopoly Service ("FAS") and the tariffs regulation executive authorities.
-JSC System Operator of the United Power System ("SO UPS"), which is controlled by the Russian Federation represented by the Federal Executive Body for the State Property Management, regulates operations of generating assets of the Group.
+JSC System Operator of the United Power System ("SO UPS"), which is controlled by the State represented by the Federal Executive Body for the State Property Management, regulates operations of generating assets of the Group.

-As described in Note 25, the government's economic, social and other policies could have material effects on the operations of the Group.
+As described in Note 24, the government's economic, social and other policies could have material effects on the operations of the Group.

-Notes to Consolidated Financial Statements for the year ended 31 December 2020 (in millions of Russian Roubles)
+Notes to Consolidated Financial Statements for the year ended 31 December 2021 (in millions of Russian rubles unless noted otherwise)